-Déjà Vu For Millennials Staring At The 2nd Recession Of Their Adult Lives
+Here We Go Again: Millennials Are Staring At Yet Another Recession

 It's the second time for Alannah Silvernail.

-In 2010, she was attending community college in western New York, when she hit a rough patch.
+In 2010, she was attending community college in western New York when she hit a rough patch.

 "My grandmother had passed away, and it ended up being a really tough semester for me," she said.